Roofing & Skylight Advice & Photo Page

 Large vinyl sheets blanketing your roof

+Flat roofs are especially impractical here in the NW.
+Especially where we get a great deal of rain fall and debris from near by taller trees, than areas with less rainfall.
 Flat roofs are always a problem for several reasons and do not last long.
-You are lucky to get more than 10 years out of it without major service.
-This is a huge problem since they must be installed perfectly to seal out the rain water.
-They often will have rain water puddle on the roof and collect debris in these puddles that will turn to thick heavy mud.
-Most of these roofing products will not last more than 10 to 15 years.
-Mainly because they have not protection from the Sun's harsh UV rays.
-The sole purpose of the sand on the composite asphalt roofing shingles it to be the shade to the petroleum material below.
+You are lucky to get more than 10 years out of it without major service required.
+One problem is they must be installed perfectly to seal out the rain water, as if you were lining a swimmin pool, and that is just not human nature.
+They often will have water puddle on the roof and collect debris in those puddles, which will turn into thick heavy mud with raging bacteria within and it becomes compost and germanate the seds embeded.
+Then the root structures can dig into your roof cover in search of moisture.
+The sole purpose of the sand on composite asphalt roofing shingles is just to shade the petroleum material below from the harmful UV rays of the Sun.

 Very few flat roofing materials are made with some sort of rock shade.
-Slick talking sales-people will try to sell you a PVC blanket to cover the roof with, but don't be fooled to believe it will not suffer the same sort of damage from the Sun, or worst yet; wind damage from the lack of fasteners.
+Slick talking sales-people will try to sell you a PVC blanket to cover the roof with, but don't be fooled to believe it will not suffer the same fate from Sun exposure.
+Or worst yet; wind damage from the lack of adequate fasteners along all the edges and through the middle.

-Moss is also a common problem for any type of roofing material.
+Moss is also a common problem for any type of roofing material, yet the common methods of removal can be even more damaging.
 The easiest and quickest solution for this is to wash it off with a pressure washer.
-This often does more damage to the roofing than the moss though.
-You will be hard-pressed to find a contractor to spend the time and effort to clean it off safely.
+Although, this often does more damage to the roof than the moss would have, if left alone.
+You will be hard-pressed to find a contractor to spend the time and effort to clean it off safely without poisious chemicals.
 Read over our Moss Treatment and Control web page for more details and better solutions.
-Cleaning those roofs with a pressure washer blasts off a large percentage of the sand or paint, and then the sun rays will rip the roofing to shreds in the next few years.
+Cleaning those roofs with a pressure washer blasts off a large percentage of the sand or paint, and then the UV rays Sun will rip the roofing to shreds in the next few years.

-I designed a flat roofing process that is better than any other concept I have seen, but it is not geared to be installed by the average dim-witted roofing contractor or their employees.
-Most any successful roofing product has to be simple enough to be installed my the stupidest roofers out there.
-You can contact me for more details about this concept for flat roofing pictured above.
+I had designed a flat roofing process that is better than any other metal roof concept I have seen, which better allow for expansion and contraction as the temperature changes.
+As well as much easier way to replace a specific panel if it were to get damaged.
+Although, it is not geared to be installed by the average dim-witted Roofer.
+Most any successful roofing product has to be simple enough to be installed by the stupidest Roofers out there.
+You can contact me for more details about this concept for flat roofing, as pictured here.
+Yes, below is a solid copper roof before it had tarnished.

-(b) It is much safer to be on years later to access the roof for what cleaning or other service will be needed.
+(b) It remains much safer to stand on decades later to access the roof for cleaning or other service that will be needed on the roof.

-(c) The cost is more reasonable than most all the other roofing products.
+(c) The cost is more reasonable than most of the other roofing products and somewhat time tested.

 (d) Improper flashing is the most common failure of roofs.
-This flashing is still the most common problem with the most expensive types of roofing, so why pay more for more expensive roofing when there is no difference in how it is flashed?
-It is better to pay more to insist on rust free sheet metal flashing and have it flashed properly.
+Why pay more for more expensive roofing when there is no difference in how it is flashed?
+It is better to pay more to insist on rust free sheet metal flashing and have it flashed properly than buying a more expensive roofing product.
+Otherwise you are just burning thousands of $ and contributing to more hazardous landfill.

 (e) Composite roofing is less prone to damage from hail storms or workers accessing the roof.

-(f) Snow loads do not tend to slide off nearly as much from composite roofing as the other roofing products, which can destroy gutters, cars, landscaping, or other property and people.
+(f) Snow loads are less apt to slide off than other roofing products, which can destroy gutters, cars, landscaping, or other property, and people.
 Snow loads can present a grave risk to people or animals trapped under it's fall.
+They have snow guards, but they are more problematic than they help.
+Snow guards attached mean there will be more holes punctured through your roofing, they trap debris on the roof, which causes more moss, they are unsightly, and pose a hazard for workers needing to access your roof for servicing.

-Pabco makes a new shingle pattern in a 35 to 40 year composite shingle.
-It is in a diamond pattern, so it looks attractive, but most of all it leaves no traps for small debris to be caught in, causing much of the moss growth issue.
-I do not hold much stock in warranties, but the better life roofing tends to be thicker, so it is more resistant to high wind damage.
+Pabco makes an attractive shingle pattern called Cascade in a thick 50 year composite shingle.
+It is cut in sort of a diamond pattern, but most importantly this cut leaves less traps for small debris to be caught in, which contribute to moss growth.
+Close by tall tree shade and fallout causes most of the moss growth issue here in the Great Northwest.
+I do not hold much stock in roofing warranties, but the better life roofing tends to be thicker, so it is more resistant to high wind damage.

-They gave up wood shakes being the actual protecting roof cover over half a century back for a good reason, but for some strange reason it made a huge comeback.
-These modern wood shakes are nothing more than the shade cover for the asphalt saturated paper that is the actual protecting roof cover to keep the rain out.
+They gave up using wood shakes as the actual protecting roof cover over half a century back for good reasons.
+Think of a shake covered gazebo at one of the parks, where you can see daylight through the roof in hundreds of spots, so you know it will leak something terrible when it rains.
+Yet, for some strange reason it had made a huge fashion comeback by using cheap fragile tar paper as the actual protection to keep out the rain water.
+These modern wood shakes are nothing more than the shade cover for the asphalt saturated paper they use.
 This is not a joke.
-I highly advise against the best quality wood shake roofing for many reasons:
+I highly advise against the best quality wood shake roofing for numerous reasons, besides how dangerous they are for us workers to be up there on your roof:

-(a) Far Too Expensive: It cost way too much for the short a time span it actually lasts.
+(a) Far Too Expensive: cost way too much for the short time span they actually last.

-(b) Poor Installation: Due to the irregularity of the material, it is very sloppily installed, leaving many errors that will leak even in low wind situations.
+(b) Poor Installation: Due to the irregularity of the material, it is very sloppily installed, leaving many errors that will allow water under this exterior layer and cause leak, let alone in a high wind situations.
+Faulty new shakes are often not discarded.

-(c) Serious Moss Problems: They grow mildew and moss worse than composite roofs, making them terribly dangerous to access the roof for any cleaning or maintenance, so the workers have to wear special shoes with steel spikes on the bottom (no joke) that will tear up your roof and leave unsightly irregular pock marks on the shakes from their foot prints.
+(c) Serious Moss Problems: They grow mildew and moss worse than most any other roofing, making them terribly dangerous to access the roof for any cleaning or maintenance, so the workers have to wear special shoes with steel spikes on the bottom (no joke), which will tear up your wood roof and leave unsightly irregular pock marks on the shakes from their foot prints.

-(d) Flashing Problems: It is very rare that they flash it right or use a rust free sheet metal.
+(d) Flashing Problems: It is very rare that they flash it right, let alone use rust free sheet metal.
 The flashing they use in over 90% of the roofing projects is cheap painted steel, which will rust through within a couple decades, so the 40 year warranty for the shakes is completely irrelevant.

-(e) High Maintenance: costing over a $1,000 a year to properly treated with the chemicals to keep it under warranty and fire retardant.
-So most Home-owners do not have it treated, since the cost out weighs the cost of re-roofing in half the time, so the shakes are typically lasting only 20 years at best.
+(e) High Maintenance: costing around $1k to $2k a year to properly clean and treated with chemicals and fire retardant to keep it under warranty, so most Home-owners don't bother to have it treated, since the cost out weighs the cost of re-roofing in half the time, so the shakes are typically lasting only 20 years at best.
+Many shakes will need replace well before whole roofing is needed, yet near impossible to replace individual shakes that are damaged, and impossible to replace them with hidden fasteners.

-(f) Poor Ridge Cap Design: The roof ridge and hips are only stapled together with these irregular pieces.
-They are stapled with exposed steel staples and are not done well at that.
-They are prone to rust and fall apart. even in the best situations, they do not seal the roof along these top edges.
+(f) Poor Ridge Cap Design: roof ridge and hips are only stapled together with these irregular pieces.
+They are connected with exposed steel staples and are not done well at that.
+They are prone to rust and fall apart.
+Even in the best situations, they do not seal the roof along these top edges.
+A ridge cap metal would be far better, but can look odd.

-(g) Fire Hazard: This type of roofing can be treated with a chemical fire retardant, but there again it is very expensive to have it retreated to maintain it's resistance to even small cinders lighting on the roof.
+(g) Fire Hazard: This type of roofing can be treated with a chemical fire retardant, but there again it is very expensive to have it retreated to maintain it's resistance to even small cinders lighting on the roof, so it remains one of the most flammable roofs known.

-(h) Fragile: This roofing is prone to having the shakes cracking apart at the supporting nail from just normal weather and becoming dislodged from the roof.
+(h) Fragile: prone to these shakes crack apart at the supporting nail or staple.
+Will be greatly damaged underfoot from workers wearing cleated shoes, and then not being informed which shakes need replaced when they're done.
+Broken-off branches hitting the roof.
+Just normal weather damage with whole pieces becoming dislodged from the roof.
 They also have been known to be completely decimated by hail storms, resulting in a full replacement.
-I just happen sit on a jury case involving a huge law suit regarding damaged cedar roofing in Kansas and Texas from a freak hail storm back in 1996, so don't think it cannot happen where you live.
+I happen sit on a jury case involving a huge law suit regarding damaged cedar roofing in Kansas and Texas from a freak hail storm back in 1996, so don't think it cannot happen where you live.

 If that is not enough reasons: